slowernews/wisdom-tldr/chapters/chapter_appendix.md

 <!--
 > *'Dance with your hips.' -- Kevin Kelly*
-> *'You can eat any dessert you want if you take only 3 bites.' -- Kevin Kelly*
-> *'Be frugal in all things, except in your passions splurge.' -- Kevin Kelly*
-- (kk) Before you are old, attend as many funerals as you can bear, and listen.
-Nobody talks about the departed’s achievements.
-The only thing people will remember is what kind of person you were while you were achieving.
-- (kk) When you die you take absolutely nothing with you except your reputation.
-- (kk) Acquiring things will rarely bring you deep satisfaction.
-But acquiring experiences will.
-- (kk) For every dollar you spend purchasing something substantial, expect to pay a dollar in repairs, maintenance, or disposal by the end of its life.
-- (kk) Eliminating clutter makes room for your true treasures.
-- mailbox money
-- do work you love for low pay or do work you hate for a high pay.
-In this moment, you might think that you will find satisfaction by purchasing that big house, the yacht, or the car.
-But what happens after you are done?
-- travel as a way of running way from their problems
-> *'I went to collect the few personal belongings which I held to be invaluable: my cat, my resolve to travel, and my solitude.' -- Colette*
-- value in less and the joy of missing out:
-- it’s important to spend a lot of time in nature and with the unique opportunity of discovering yourself.
-The real work is within.
-I find that people especially my age, are so distracted with things outside of themselves / needing to prove something.
 - If you’re not trying to make money, what are you even doing?
 - feel like a local celebrity: everybody knows who you are.
 You are in a city, without knowing the language, manage to go to the hostel, meet people there.
 Make your way there.
 - Don’t play the government’s game.
 Instead, create a game that worked by my rules, a game I could win.
-- find another way to derive meaning from life than working or productivity.
-When I’m out in the world, I rent my car on turo and my homes on airbnb.
-I travel hack to cover the flights.
-Promote Airbnb for travel credits.
-- That’s why I wanted to speak to Fred.
-Not because he wrote “The Soup” episode of Seinfeld.
-But because he’s still doing what he loves to do.
-And what he loves to do is constantly changing.
 - But you’re choosing to be uninformed.
 I'm not choosing ignorance.
 I'm choosing to not watch wrestling.
 - My life has been a series of questions and odd experiments.
-- Organizing is not just for making your house clean or your room tidy; the end goal is to clarify your values.
-- overheard someone say in a SF cafe: "I couldn’t be a doctor...it doesn’t change the world enough and you don’t actually earn that much.
 -->

 > *'I think I’m greedy, but I’m not greedy for money - I think that can be a burden - I’m greedy for an exciting life.' -- David Hockney*